wangyu09/exkaldi/README.md

 `melBins`   _numbers of mel bins, default = 23_
 `featDim`   _dimendionality of mfcc feature, default = 13_
 `windowType`   _window function, default = 'povey'_
-`useUtt`   _when file is a wave file, you can name its utterance id, default = "MAIN"_
 `useSuffix`   _when file is a scp file but withou 'scp' suffix, you can declare its file suffix, default = None_
 `config`   _another configure setting method_
-`outFile`   _if it is a file name, save result as file and return file path, or return KaldiArk, default = False_
+`asFile`   _if it is True, save result as file and return file path, or return KaldiArk, default = False_

 ### compute_spectrogram(wavFile,_**other parameters_)